pitosalas/cleancont/output/2022-03-04-testing-network-services-in-ruby-is-easier-than-you-think.md

 ---
 title: "Testing network services in Ruby is easier than you think"
-subtitle: "[ Testing network services in Ruby is easier than you think](https://www.justinweiss.com/articles/te..."
+subtitle: "Testing network services in Ruby is easier than you think"
 category: "113"
 tags: ["966", "1772", "1986"]
 date: "2022-03-04"